wadmp/wadmp.github.io/src/gen3/explanations/permissions/README.md

   * View - Allows the user to view the device's details
   * Claim & Release - Allows the user to claim a device in the system
   * Edit - Allows the user to make changes to a device
   * Delete - Allows the user to delete a device from the company.
-Delete device from the system can be only done by user with sysadmin permissions.
+Delete devices from the system can only be done by a user with sysadmin permissions.

 * Alerts History, Rules & endpoints